xorrkaz/cml-mcp

 - Add a box annotation around the two IOL nodes that indicates they speak OSPF.
 Make it a green box.

-And here is an obligatory demo GIF to show it working in Claude Desktop:
+Here's a demo showing it working in Claude Desktop:

 System Prompt